Parsing JSON

 responsibility which could instead be encoded as a type.

-By contrast Ribs uses it's own parser (heavily derived from Scala's jawn),
+By contrast Ribs uses it's own parser (derived from Scala's jawn),

 which pollute your code and reduce the readability.